Diet is one of the most important parts of treating your hypothyroidism.

 And unfortunately, once you replace the lost thyroid hormone these other imbalances don’t always self-correct.

-In addition weight gain from hypothyroidism usually only amounts to an extra 10-15 pounds of weight gain.
+In addition, weight gain from hypothyroidism usually only amounts to an extra 10-15 pounds of weight gain.

 That means if you lost some weight initially once you got on thyroid medication you aren’t likely to lose much more by adding or changing medications.

-Which means finding a doctor to help correct these hormone imbalances is critical to losing weight.
+This means finding a doctor to help correct these hormone imbalances is critical to losing weight.